Montana-Media-Arts/sound-fundamentals/modules/week-7/_posts/2014-06-01-install-vsts.md

 ## 🎯 Install Your First Plug-Ins
 To expand Reaper’s functionality, let’s install some plug-ins!
 These are **freeware plug-ins**, meaning they don’t come with fancy installers, so we’ll install them manually.

+## Video Demo Mac

+Please watch this short video on how to install the vst plugins.
+Two things stood out to me while making this video that might cause confusion.

+1. when downloading from the website, right click the download bottom and select downloadlinked file.
+For whatever reason, when I clicked the download button--it was an empty file.
+Right click, save file.

+2. Once in Reaper and when trying to add the plugin.
+If you search for tone generator in the VST tab,  it may not come up--look for NEW and it is there.
+This will make more sense when you watch.

+3. Make sure to "record enable" your track to hear the tone generator.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/pD-qO6i98WU?si=DaljVpHlXYioIssO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## Video Demo PC

+<iframe width="560" height="315" src="https://www.youtube.com/embed/2AOMEFevihA?si=UiFDYSU_1bbRiLhC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ---

 ##  1. SocaLab Tone Generator (Sine Wave Oscillator)